 Can earplugs prevent tinnitus after a festival?

-Certified flat-filter earplugs significantly reduce the noise reaching your cochlea, which is the primary cause of concert-induced tinnitus.
+Certified reusable silicone earplugs significantly reduce the noise reaching your cochlea, which is the primary cause of concert-induced tinnitus.
 They don’t eliminate the risk entirely (nothing does), but they reduce it substantially.
-People who wear certified 24 dB flat-filter earplugs consistently across a festival report far less ear fatigue and far less post-event ringing compared to wearing nothing or foam.
+People who wear certified SNR 24 dB silicone earplugs consistently across a festival report far less ear fatigue and far less post-event ringing compared to wearing nothing or foam.

 What earplugs do musicians use at festivals?

-Professional musicians use custom in-ear monitors (IEMs) or custom-moulded flat-filter earplugs.
-Over-the-counter flat-filter earplugs like the BOLLSEN Music SoundPRO are the closest equivalent for festival-goers: same acoustic filter technology, even frequency attenuation, without the custom fitting cost.
+Professional musicians use custom in-ear monitors (IEMs) or custom-moulded music earplugs.
+Over-the-counter reusable silicone earplugs like the BOLLSEN Music SoundPRO are the closest equivalent for festival-goers: certified SNR 24 dB protection that brings the volume down to a safer level, without the custom fitting cost.
 Musicians specifically avoid foam earplugs because distorted sound makes it impossible to perform accurately.

 Are the free earplugs handed out at festivals good enough?